cjrace/gss-chart-colours/task_and_finish_proposal.md

 4. What codes do analysts use the most - Hex, RGB, CMYK, Pantone?
 5. Are there any better tools for checking colour blindness accessibility?
 6. Does anyone know of a tool that can give a clear pass or fail for whether a colour palette works in black and white?
+7. What thoughts do people have on the use of shapes to distinguish ines in a chart

 ## Next steps